 On November 17, 2017, the Company's board of directors adopted, and on November 30, 2017, the Company's stockholders approved, the 2017 Stock Incentive Plan (the "2017 Plan"), which will become effective immediately prior to the effectiveness of the registration statement for the Company's initial public offering.
 The 2017 Plan provides for the grant of incentive stock options, nonqualified stock options, stock appreciation rights, restricted stock awards, restricted stock units and other stock-based awards.
 The number of shares initially reserved for issuance under the 2017 Plan is the sum of 7,161 shares, plus the number of shares (up to 18,746 shares) equal to the sum of (i) the number of shares remaining available for issuance under the 2003 Plan and 2011 Plan upon the effectiveness of the 2017 Plan and (ii) the number of shares of common stock subject to outstanding awards under the 2003 Plan and 2011 Plan that expire, terminate or are otherwise surrendered, canceled, forfeited or repurchased by the Company at their original issuance price pursuant to a contractual repurchase right.
-The number of shares of common stock that may be issued under the 2017 Plan will automatically increase on each January 1, beginning with the fiscal year ending December 31, 2018 and continuing for each fiscal year until, and including, the fiscal year ending December 31, 2027, equal to the least of (i) 20,000 shares, (ii) 4% of the outstanding shares of common stock on such date and (iii) an amount determined by the Company's board of directors.
+The number of shares of common stock stock that may be issued under the 2017 Plan will automatically increase on each January 1, beginning with the fiscal year ending December 31, 2017, equal to the least of (i) 20,000 shares, (ii) 4% of the outstanding shares of common stock on such date and (iii) an amount determined by the Company's board of directors.
 The shares of common stock underlying any awards that are forfeited, canceled, repurchased or are otherwise terminated by the Company under the 2017 Plan will be added back to the shares of common stock available for issuance under the 2017 Plan.

 On November 30, 2017, the board of directors declared a special dividend, contingent upon, and to be payable following, the closing of the Company's initial public offering to the holders of record of the Company's common stock and preferred stock as of November 30, 2017.
-The cash dividend declared to stockholders was \$0.5802 per share of common stock, \$5.8020 per share of Series B Preferred Stock and \$5.8020 per share of
+The cash dividend declared to stockholders was \$0.5799 per share of common stock, \$5.7990 per share of Series B Preferred Stock and \$5.7990 per share of